-Researchers found that people who took more vitamin D had a 16 percent lower risk of having trouble getting a full night’s sleep, according to a study published in the Journal of Sleep Research.
+Researchers found that people who took more vitamin D had a 16 percent lower risk of having trouble getting a full night’s sleep.
+This is according to a study published in the Journal of Sleep Research.
 Another large study looked at 1,500 neurological patients over a two-year period who also had abnormal sleep.
 “The sleep improvement with [vitamin D] supplementation was measurable,” Dr. Jackson says.

 Colds, viruses, the flu: You name it, you get it.
 “Vitamin D deficiencies are associated with depressed immune systems,” says Dr. Jackson.
-“You’ll catch whatever is going around if your immune system isn’t functioning properly.”
-A study in the Archives of Internal Medicine found that adults who have low levels of vitamin D are more likely to report having had a recent cold, cough, or upper respiratory infections.
+“If our immunie” A study in the Archives of Internal Medicine found that adults who have low levels of vitamin D are more likely to report having had a recent cold, cough, or upper respiratory infections.
 Higher levels of vitamin D may also help decrease recovery time from the flu.